sunilsankar/flask-restapi-postgres/README.md

 Configure datasource as loki in Gafana
 ![](screenshots/13.png)

-When you go under explorer you will see the logs
+When you go under explorer you will see the logs when you query the pods and with this we can create dashboard
 ![](screenshots/14.png)